 7.3 The seller is entitled to withdraw from the contract if it turns out, after the conclusion of the contract, that he is or was not entitled to execute the contract due to a legal provision or official instruction, or that there is an important reason that makes the execution of the contract, also in consideration of the buyer’s legitimate interests, unreasonable for the seller.
 Such an important reason exists in particular if there are indications of the existence of elements of an offense according to §§ 1 Paragraph 1 or 2 of the Money Laundering Act (GwG) or in case of missing, incorrect or incomplete disclosure of the identity and economic background within the meaning of the Money Laundering Act (GwG), as well as in case of insufficient participation in the fulfillment of the obligations following from the Money Laundering Act (GwG), regardless of whether by the buyer or the consignor.
 The seller will endeavor to clarify the matter without undue delay as soon as he becomes aware of the circumstances justifying the withdrawal.

-8.1 The descriptions and illustrations, as well as representations of the objects, were made to the best of knowledge and belief, and do not constitute a guarantee and are not contractually agreed properties within the meaning of 434 BGB, but only serve to inform the buyer, unless a guarantee for the corresponding quality or property is expressly given by the seller in writing.
+8.1 The subject matter of the contract is a used item.
+The catalog descriptions and illustrations made to the best of our knowledge and belief, as well as representations in other media of the seller (internet, other applications, etc.) do not constitute a guarantee and are not contractually agreed properties within the meaning of § 434 BGB (German Civil Code), but only serve to inform the buyer, unless because a guarantee is given expressly and in writing by the seller for the corresponding quality or property, or something different results from the following section 8.3, especially for negative quality features.
 This also applies to expertises.
-The fact that the item has been examined by the Seller or by a business or expert acting on its instructions does not in itself constitute a quality or characteristic of the object of purchase.
+The fact of an appraisal by the seller or a company/ appraiser commissioned by him as such does not represent any quality or property of the object of purchase.

 8.2 Vis-a-vis entrepreneurs within the meaning of Sect.
 14 of the German Civil Code [BGB], all guarantees are excluded for all manner of defects in the goods sold.
 However, in case of material defects which destroy or significantly reduce the value or the serviceability of the item and of which the purchaser notifies the auctioneer within 12 months of his bid being accepted, the auctioneer undertakes to assign any claim which it holds against the consignor or - should the purchaser decline this offer of assignment - to itself assert such claims against the consignor.
 In the event of the auctioneer successfully prosecuting a claim against the consignor, the auctioneer shall remit the resulting amount to the purchaser up to the value of the hammer price, in return for the item's surrender.
 The purchaser will not be obliged to return this item to the auctioneer if the auctioneer is not itself obliged to return the item within the scope of its claims against the consignor or another beneficiary.
 The purchaser will only hold these rights (assignment or prosecution of a claim against the consignor and remittance of the proceeds) subject to full payment of the auctioneer's invoice.
 In order to assert a valid claim for a material defect against the auctioneer, the purchaser will be required to present a report prepared by an acknowledged expert (or by the author of the catalog, or else a declaration from the artist himself or from the artist's foundation) documenting this defect.